ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ```

-This will generate the SQL to find all the songs, children, in an album, parent.
+This will generate the SQL to find all the songs that are children of a given album parent.

 ```
 SELECT "songs".* FROM "songs"  WHERE "songs"."album_id" = $1  [["album_id", 2]]